Volunteer at the Future City Competition!

 - Virtual City: Students submit slides that document what they learned from using SimCity.
 Judges download a PDF at home and submit scores online.
 No SimCity software is needed to judge!

-- City Description: Students write a 1,500-word essay describing the unique attributes of their city and provide a solution to this year’s public space challenge.
+- City Description: Students write a 1,500-word essay describing the unique attributes of their city and provide a solution to this year’s designing an age-friendly city challenge.
 Judges download a PDF at home and submit scores online.

 - City Model and Presentation: Judges attend the regional competition and evaluate the students’ presentation and city models.
 Volunteers judge in teams.